Quansight-Labs/free-threaded-compatibility/docs/examples/asyncio.md

 | free-threaded build, multithreaded | 80          |

 The default build performs better with multiple threads than better than single-threaded, because Python releases the GIL during I/O operations, allowing other threads to run while waiting for network responses.
-This leads to some paralelism, but it is limited by the GIL.
+This leads to some parallelism, but it is limited by the GIL.

 The free-threaded build, however, allows for true parallelism across multiple cores, significantly increasing the scraping speed.
 This demonstrates how free-threaded Python can be used to efficiently scrape large amounts of data from the web by leveraging multiple cores.